filiph/fuzzylogic/README.md

-# FuzzyLogic for the Dart programming language
+# Fuzzy Logic for Dart

 This is a module for fuzzy logic in Dart.
 It takes inspiration from the FCL (Fuzzy Control Language), but otherwise strives to be a 'Dart-y' way